 The OSA takes safety and health very seriously.
 We are constantly working on procedures that will help us mitigate, respond and react to any health and safety emergency situations.
 For example, we will not allow a student to go on a study abroad program to a country where there is a travel warning issued by the U.S. Department of State.
 Our goal is to make your experience as safe as possible and be prepared for unexpected situations.

 Although every effort will be taken to ensure students' safety while abroad, WTAMU and the OSA cannot plan or take responsibility for circumstances beyond its control.
 Ultimately, it is the student's responsibility to ensure their own personal safety and make choices that will not put themselves in danger while they are abroad.

 All students participating in an OSA approved study abroad program (faculty-led, reciprocal, through providers, individual study) must attend a pre-departure orientation prior to their departure.
 The OSA will inform students of the date and time of these pre-departure orientations.
 If for any reason the student does not attend a pre-departure orientation, they will not be eligible to participate in the study abroad program.

-Some of the topics covered (although not exclusive) in the pre-departure orientation are:
+Some of the topics in the pre-departure orientation include, but are not limited to: